 I’ve never really been in the travel business of hitching rides for the challenge, the struggle, the fame or the otherness of it.
-It’s mostly been a spontaneous means of simply getting me from A to B cheaply and when other options were scarce.
-I enjoy this way of going local, but it comes with restrictions.
-Meeting people and having a chat is lovely, but when hopping into a stranger’s car conversing becomes somewhat of an obligation; hitchhiking, to me, is the Couchsurfing of transportation modes.
-Often I prefer an anonymous and solitary bus window with no social obligations attached to it, where I can listen to music and gaze at the landscapes flying by.
+It’s simply been a spontaneous means of getting me from A to B cheaply and when other options were scarce.
+And while I enjoy hitchhiking as a way to going local, it comes with constraints.
+Meeting people and having a chat is lovely, but when you hop into a stranger’s car, conversing becomes somewhat of an obligation; hitchhiking, to me, is the Couchsurfing of transportation modes.
+Often, I prefer an anonymous and solitary bus window with no social obligations attached to it, where I can listen to music and dive deep into the landscapes flying by.

 "Just why do moments of waiting feel so dull and wasted?
 Why do we have to “kill” that time?
 Usually, we can’t wait to get a break from our duties, but once leisure time imposes disguised as idleness it becomes an annoyance."